nootfly/noot.github.io/_posts/2015-02-04-fastlane-study-notes.md

 ###Fastlane study
 According to fastlane document, fastlane is a tool which can run your deployment pipelines for different environments.
 It can connect with other fastlane tools.
 Fastlane tools are listed below:

- 1. snapshot  - it can capture iOS simulators' screenshots automatically.
+ 1. snapshot  - it can capture iOS simulators' screen shots automatically.

- 2. frameit   - it can add iPhone or iPad frames to screenshots.
+ 2. frameit   - it can add iPhone or iPad frames to screen shots.

  3. sigh      - it can create a new provision file using command line.